cnti-testcatalog/testsuite/README.md

 The CNF Test Suite will inspect CNFs for the following characteristics:

 - **Compatibility** - CNFs should work with any Certified Kubernetes product and any CNI-compatible network that meet their functionality requirements.
-- **Statelessness** - The CNF's state should be stored in a custom resource definition or a separate database (e.g. etcd) rather than requiring local storage.
+- **State** - The CNF's state should be stored in a custom resource definition or a separate database (e.g. etcd) rather than requiring local storage.
 The CNF should also be resilient to node failure.
 - **Security** - CNF containers should be isolated from one another and the host.
 - **Microservice** - The CNF should be developed and delivered as a microservice.
 - **Scalability** - CNFs should support horizontal scaling (across multiple machines) and vertical scaling (between sizes of machines).